$L^p$ Hardy inequalities with homogeneous weights: Introduction

 \end{rem} \begin{rem} In Theorem \ref{theorem2.1}, we also study \eqref{hom-we} for weight functions $g$ in an $L^q$ space, which may differ from the function spaces considered for $g$ in Theorem \ref{thm-p2} and Theorem \ref{sharp-wthm}.
 Moreover, Theorem \ref{theorem2.1} recovers the sharp weighted Hardy inequality in the special case $g \equiv 1$. \end{rem} Next, we obtain a weighted fractional Hardy inequality along with its sharp constant.
 In \cite{Frank2008}, Frank and Seiringer established the fractional Hardy inequality with the sharp constant.
 Let $N \geq 1$, $p \in [1,\infty)$, and $s \in (0,1)$ be such that $N > sp$.
 Then, Theorem 1.1 in \cite{Frank2008} establishes the following \textit{fractional Hardy inequality}:

 with

 The constant $\Lambda_{N,s,p}$ is sharp.
 These inequalities are of great interest in the last decades, given their significant applications in stochastic processes and partial differential equations (see, for example, \cite{Bogdan22003, dyda2011} and the references therein).
-For alternate proofs of \eqref{frac-norm} when $p = 2$, see \cite{herbst1977, Yafaev1999}.
 For the generalisation of the Hardy inequality to the Orlicz setting, see \cite{cianchi2021, subha1, subha2, Cianchi1999, Subha3} and the references therein.

 For $p = 2$, Hoffmann-Ostenhof and Laptev \cite{ari2015} studied a weighted extension of \eqref{frac-norm} with the sharp constant.
-More precisely, Theorem 1.7 in \cite{ari2015} states that for any $g \in L^{N/2s}(\mathbb{S}^{N-1})$ with $N > 2s$, the following weighted fractional Hardy inequality holds:
+More precisely, Theorem 1.7 in \cite{ari2015} states that for any $g \in L^\frac{N}{2s}(\mathbb{S}^{N-1})$ with $N > 2s$, the following weighted fractional Hardy inequality holds:

 for every $u\in \mathcal{C}^\infty_c(\mathbb{R}^N)$.
 Note that if $g$ is a constant function, then the above inequality reduces to the sharp fractional Hardy inequality \eqref{frac-norm} for $p = 2$.
 Now, we have the following sharp extension of the above inequality. \begin{thm} Let $N\ge 1,\,p\in [1,\infty),$ and $s\in (0,1)$ be such that $N>sp$.
 If $ 0\le g \in L^\frac{N}{sp}(\mathbb{S}^{N-1})$, then the following inequality holds: